mchaturv/SDC-Cross-word-puzzle/README.md

 ## Key algorithms and design elements

 1. Loading the puzzle: This Method validates the input provided and load the valid data to form the puzzle.

-  i.
-The first line data is considered to get the row and column size of the puzzle to be formed.
+  * The first line data is considered to get the row and column size of the puzzle to be formed.
 Also, the word count is taken.

-  ii.
-Then the further data is taken and every line a placeholder object is created with start point as Grid Point(x,y) and size , and then placed into a list of placeholders.
+  * Then the further data is taken and every line a placeholder object is created with start point as Grid Point(x,y) and size , and then placed into a list of placeholders.

-  iii.
-Once the Place Holder object are created, then the words provided in input are processed.
+  * Once the Place Holder object are created, then the words provided in input are processed.

-      * Based on the length of the word, list of placeholders is iterated and comparing the size of the placeholder and length of the word, the words are placed into a set               called “setofPotentialCandidateWords” and allocated to the particular placeholder.
+	I. Based on the length of the word, list of placeholders is iterated and comparing the size of the placeholder and length of the word, the words are placed into a set               called “setofPotentialCandidateWords” and allocated to the particular placeholder.

-      * This process is repeated for every word.
+	II.
+This process is repeated for every word.

-  iv.
-At the End a crossword puzzle object is created where the row size, column size and list of Placeholder’s are allocated.
+  * At the End a crossword puzzle object is created where the row size, column size and list of Placeholder’s are allocated.

-  v.
-Once the Object of the Crossword puzzle is created, it internally takes care of finding the intersection between the placeholder and store all the intersection object in a       set as a part of crossword puzzle object.
+  * Once the Object of the Crossword puzzle is created, it internally takes care of finding the intersection between the placeholder and store all the intersection object in a       set as a part of crossword puzzle object.

 2. Solving the Puzzle: We take the Crossword puzzle object and fetch the Matrix representation of the puzzle in form of 2d character [][] array.
 We also fetch the list of placeholders stored in crossword object.
 Then we follow below steps to solve the Puzzle.

     * Start a method SolvePuzzle() which accept the character array and the list of placeholders.

 	I. We take out the last element(placeholder) say PL1 from the list of placeholders.

 	II.
 We add PL1 in the visited set of the placeholder

 	III.
 We find out the intersection formed by the placeholder PL2.
 	  -  Intersection (PL1, PL2, (x,y))

 	IV.
 With each intersection we find out the other related placeholder PL2.

 	V. We check if the PL2 is already visited or not, if not we shuffle the position of the PL2 in the list of placeholders to make it to last element.

 	VI.
 We then try filling out the placeholder PL1 with all the possible candidate words.

 	VII.
 If the Word fits, we call the SolvePuzzle() method Again(Recursively) with new filed character array[][] and list of placeholder(PL1 removed and  PL2(forming   		Intersection with PL1) moved to end).

     * Each Call to the Method Solve Puzzle () returns filed character array[][] if the puzzle is successfully solve for those placeholder, otherwise it return false.
     * Each return from recursive SolvePuzzle() method contributes to end result.
     * If the return is null, we backtrack and try with another possible candidate Word till all the placeholder are visited and all the words are tried for each place                 holders.

-6. Strategies and Degree of Efficiency
+## Strategies and Degree of Efficiency

    * With use of the Placeholder and intersection, we only have to concentrate on the placeholder and iterate through them, instead of going through each cell of the matrix.

    * While solving we go through each placeholder to find out all the intersection and through those intersection we traverse to another Placeholder (forming the intersection)        and work on filing/solving them.